luke-dixon/django-ebay-accounts/README.rst

 5. Run `python manage.py migrate` (using south) to create the models.

-6. Run your server and visit 'https://www.example.com/ebay_accounts/'
+6. Run your server and visit 'https://www.example.com/ebay_accounts/' (login is required, it navigates '/accounts/login/?next=/ebay_accounts/' for login by default)

 .. _`Ebay developer site`: http://developer.ebay.com